jgilberstadt/jgilberstadt.github.io/README.md

-# Josh Gilberstadt — About & Contact
+# Josh Gilberstadt — About, Contact & Projects

 This repository hosts a simple static portfolio site for Josh Gilberstadt.